telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/visual-studio-extensions-options.md

 ### Project Upgrade Notifications for Detected Local Distributions

-**Suggest project upgrades for Telerik product version available on my computer** – When enabled, you will be prompted to upgrade upon opening a project, which is not using the latest version of Telerik UI for ASP.NET AJAX installed on your system
+**Suggest project upgrades for Telerik product version available on my computer** – When enabled, you will be prompted to upgrade upon opening a project, which is not using the latest version of Telerik® UI for ASP.NET Ajax installed on your system

-**Suggest upgrades when an equal Dev release is detected on projects using a Trial** – When enabled, you will be prompted to upgrade if a licensed version of Telerik UI for ASP.NET AJAX is available on your system, but the current project uses a trial version
+**Suggest upgrades when an equal Dev release is detected on projects using a Trial** – When enabled, you will be prompted to upgrade if a licensed version of Telerik® UI for ASP.NET Ajax is available on your system, but the current project uses a trial version

 ### Select a folder for downloads